fredbi/go-experiments/go-openapi/README.md

 A document store may be rather limited in size, e.g. 4 GB or so: we don't need an unlimited address space.

 > NOTE: this supersedes the document cache currently managed in `spec`

+### Model generation

+Ideas:

+* self-sustained library
+* provided with a CLI for testing, experimenting or focused usage (same style as go-swagger, just more focused)
+* ships with templates
+* reuses templates-repo
+* primary support is for golang, but I'd like to add protobuf just to prove the concept of multi-target code generation
+* keep the original objectives: clean code, readable, linter-friendly and godoc-friendly
+* inject much more customization with `x-go-*` tags
+* focused primarily on supporting jsonschema draft 4 to 2020, plus swagger v2 and OAI v3.x idioms

+Features outline:
+* support null, use of pointers
+  * by default doesn't use pointers but "nullable types" to remain 100% safe regarding JSON semantics
+  * customizable rendering available locally or globally (e.g. with pattern matching rules) with the following options:
+    * favor native types, assuming that zero-value vs null doesn't affect semantics (recommended approach)
+    * use pointers with parsimony, whenever explicitly told to (e.g. x-go-nullable)
+    * generated structs are all "nullable" without resorting to a pointer (i.e. embed an "isNull bool" field)
+* polymorphic types (swagger v2), aka "inheritance" can be rendered in several ways
+    * are supported for any kind of container, not just plain vanilla
+    * with an interface type (default, like go-swagger currently does)
+    * with embedded types on demand
+    * other designs?
+* custom types
+    * either wrapped (embedded structs) or imported as is (like now)
+    * may use internal json document as a legit type (dev wants an opaque structure)

+* marshaling/unmarshaling
+    * option to support different JSON libraries - default remains the standard lib
+    * option to generate code for our internal json parser, easyjson and perhaps a few others
+    * built-in option to support streaming (internal json parser)

+* validation
+    * simplified interface: Validate(context.Context) error <- no strfmt specification (injected in context)
+    * option not to generate validation functions
+    * option to inject runtime validators (closure functions produced by schema analysis)
+    * option to generate UnmarshalValidate and MarshalValidate (has impac
+    * implementation of "required": either delegate to UnmarshalValidate/MarshalValidate or post-unmarshaling by Validate()

+ * oneOf, anyOf
+    * analysis determines if oneOf holds some mutually exlusive cases
+ * allOf
+    * keep type composition for most cases (e.g. identified as "serialization" schemas)
+    * support "validation only allOf" idiom